imalagaris/R-Web-IsoDistrTracers/www/newMark.md

 2. Modeling the observed mass spectrum, using the statistical properties of the mass distribution of tracee and tracer.

-**Aim 2:** To determine the effect of dietary intake on muscle protein kinetics in severely burned children by:

-1. Retrospectively assess the effect of varying levels of protein intake on muscle protein kinetics in a group of patients studied while receiving protein intake at levels routinely administered in normal clinical conditions.
-2. Assessing the impact of applying the method in Aim 1 for the estimation of protein kinetics, on the interpretation of the results.

-The retrospective analysis of multitude of protein kinetics data is an excellent opportunity for a cost-effective investigation of the understudied effect of protein intake on severe burns.
-Given the scarcity of relevant data in the literature and the tremendous debilitating effect of burn induced muscle catabolism it is likely that the findings of this analysis will be of high clinical interest and a significant addition to the existing literature.

 ## 2. Specific Aims

 **Aim 1:** Increase the precision of mass spectrometry isotope enrichment estimation of